 Rebecca Brown Asmo

 Rebecca is an experienced nonprofit and development leader with a passion for art, history, and community development.
 An alumna of Georgetown University and an adopted Ohioan since 2004, she lives in Columbus' Fifth by Northwest neighborhood with her two children and their former shelter dog.

 David Merkowitz, PhD

 Director of Grants, Programs, & Operations

-A Cincinnati-born professor and writer, David teaches part-time at Otterbein University and carries out planning and oversight of program activities and serves as the program officer for major grants.
+A Cincinnati-born professor and writer, David teaches part-time at Otterbein University and carries out planning and oversight of program activities and serves as the program officer for major grants at Ohio Humanities.
 He lives in Westerville with his wife and two sons.

 A former auditor at Huntington National Bank and current Senior Lecturer in accounting at the Ohio State University, Marc manages council funds and is the glue that holds Ohio Humanities together.
 He lives in Grandview Heights.

 Scarlett Rebman, PhD

 Scarlett is the former Director of Grants at Humanities New York and an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University.
-Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, and a tuxedo cat named Nessie.
+Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, and a black cat named Gozo.

 Advocacy & Communications Manager

 Melvin Barnes, Jr., PhD

 Melvin was born and raised in Toledo and initially joined Ohio Humanities as a summer research fellow in 2019.
 Before rejoining the team in 2020, he taught history at the Ohio State University and completed his doctorate in Chinese and East Asian history.
 He lives in Clintonville with his wife, young son, and a tuxedo cat named Titus.

 Aaron Rovan, PhD

-Aaron is an adopted Ohioan who has taught English at universities in West Virginia and Pennsylvania and conducted folklore research in several US communities.
+Aaron is an adopted Ohioan who has taught English at colleges in West Virginia and Pennsylvania and conducted folklore research in several US communities.
 He lives in Wilmington with his wife and two daughters.